-The files are saved to the downloads folder.
+The files are saved to the download directory designated under Settings > Configure This Computer.

 Timeline

 Note that if your camera is in live mode, the timeline does not show.
 The timeline only shows in playback mode.

 The timeline is a graphical representation of the camera's activity.
 While SD cards and NAS drives can hold recorded videos beyond the 48-hour limit, the timeline graph only shows recordings from the last two days.
 To view activity beyond those two days, use the calendar at the bottom right (see facing page).